a close up of a computer screen with a triangle pattern

 It depends.
 Generally, you should treat foreign remote workers as independent contractors if they provide services independently and without direction from your business.
 Nevertheless, it’s always best to consult with a legal expert in each country where you plan to hire remote foreign workers before making any decisions.

-This model is a great way to bring on remote workers from other countries because it allows the employer to hire individuals on a freelance basis rather than having them as full-time employees.
-This can provide flexibility and cost savings regarding taxes and payroll administration.
-Additionally, it provides flexibility and often better salaries for remote contractors.
+This model is a great way to bring on remote workers from other countries because it allows you to hire individuals on a freelance basis rather than having them as full-time employees.
+This can provide you with flexibility and cost savings regarding taxes and payroll administration.
+Additionally, it offers flexibility and often better salaries for remote contractors.

-Essentially, the employer contracts with an individual or company to do specific tasks for them that could be done remotely.
-As part of this arrangement, the contractor would agree to certain hours per week and deliverables within those hours.
+Essentially, businesses contract with an individual or company to do specific tasks for them that can be performed remotely.
+As part of this arrangement, the contractor agrees to take on a certain amount of work or number of hours per week and to return specific deliverables.

-The employer pays for these services directly without worrying about setting up payroll or managing the employee's taxes, so it’s a win-win all around!
+The business pays for these services directly without having to set up payroll or manage the employee’s taxes.

 No, they do not.
-Foreign remote contract workers don’t require visas because they are based and employed outside of the US.
-While these employees may have to come into the country occasionally to fulfill their contractual obligations, they shouldn’t have any issues entering as long as they can provide proof that their stay will be temporary.
+Foreign remote contract workers don’t require visas because they are based outside of the US.
+While these workers may have to come into the country occasionally to fulfill their contractual obligations, they shouldn’t have any issues entering as long as they can provide proof that their stay will be temporary.

-This is a yes and no. If your foreign remote worker is an employee, you should pay for the necessary equipment they need to do their job.
+This usually depends on the working relationship.
+If your foreign remote worker is an employee, you should pay for the necessary equipment they need to do their job.
 Depending on the specific role, this could include things like a computer, software licenses, or other tools.

 It’s important to ensure that your foreign employee has everything they need to be successful and productive working from home.
 However, if the employee is a contractor, you are not required to pay for their equipment.